black beans, bacon, sirloin, sausage, garlic, yellow onion, green onion, olive oil, bay leaves, coriander, cilantro, cachaça, orange

 Soups and Salads

-Feijoada, which in Portuguese means "beans", is a stew of beans with pork and often beef.
-The pig parts traditionally used are usually some of the weirder ones such as salted ears, salted trotters, salted belly, back fat, snouts, faces, and tails.
-As many of you prefer not to eat these parts, I've used more mentally-friendly pig parts for this recipe.
-If the odder stuff is your thing, feel free to use those bits instead!
+Feijoada, which in Portuguese means “beans,” is a stew of beans with pork and, often, beef.
+The pig parts traditionally used are usually some of the weirder ones, such as salted ears, salted trotters, salted belly, back fat, snouts, faces, and tails.
+As many of you prefer not to eat these parts, we’ve used more standard pork cuts for this recipe.
+If the more traditional parts are your thing, feel free to use those bits instead!

-1 (12 ounce) package of dried black beans, soaked overnight
+1 (12-ounce) package dried black beans, soaked overnight

 2 large smoked pork sausages, chopped into chunks

 1 large spicy pork sausage, chopped into chunks

 2 yellow onions, finely chopped

 Freshly ground black pepper, to taste